DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 ***If asked how she came to her position,*** Lady Wachter notes that she was not always the heir of House Wachter.
 Her elder brother, Frederich Wachter, had always been expected to inherit their mother’s household and title.
 As a teenager, Fiona often fought with her mother and brother—and, on one such occasion, ran away from home in a pique of stubborn fury.
 She fled into the Svalich Woods, where she would have surely died had she not been found by an old woman named Lysa.
 Fiona stayed in Lysa’s cottage for six months, until she learned that her parents and brother had perished in a tragic accident.
 Fiona returned to Vallaki against Lysa’s advice and reclaimed her family’s position.

+> [!info]+ **What Lady Wachter Knows**
+> If asked about the different factions and locations throughout Barovia, Lady Wachter can provide the following information:
+>
+> * ***The Forest Folk.*** "They are descendants of the original inhabitants of the valley who now worship Count von Zarovich as a god.
+They use Yester Hill as a gathering place, but reside through the Svalich Wood."
+> * ***Argynvostholt.*** Lady Wachter shares the information in <span class="citation">Vallaki Lore (p.
+96)</span>.
+> * ***The Amber Temple.*** Lady Wachter knows nothing about any structure bearing "amber doors," and is ignorant of the existence of the Amber Temple.
+> * ***The Werewolf Pack.*** "An uncivilized assortment of bloodthirsty brutes.
+Their aggression has intensified as of late, I fear, but Vallaki's walls and silver have kept us safe."
+(Lady Wachter doesn't know where the pack's den lies, and doesn't know enough to speculate.)

 > [!lore]+ **Who is Lysa?**
 >
 > “Lysa’s” true identity is Baba Lysaga, the swamp-witch of <span class="citation">Chapter 10: The Ruins of Berez (p.
 161)</span>.
 Fiona’s story is true—as a young woman, she ran from home and found refuge with Baba Lysaga.
 For six months, she joined the ranks of Lysaga’s witches-in-training, many of whom now serve at Strahd’s pleasure in <span class="citation">K56.
 Cauldron</span> (p.
 72) in Castle Ravenloft.
 During this time, Fiona struggled beneath Lysaga’s tutelage to “hear the voice” of Mother Night, a task that she ultimately never achieved.